Joel Salatin says you should love the pigginess of the pig. I say, it isn’t hard when they are this cute:

 I’ll be the first to say, this was not the best plan, but we didn’t figure that out for a while. #newbie farmer

 The squealing was awful.
-You would have though we were killing her right then and there with 100 buring pokers or something.
+You would have thought we were killing her right then and there with 100 buring pokers or something.
 She really WAS NOT HAVING IT.
 I’m surprised none of the neighbors came to check out the ruckus.

 After about 30 minutes of getting absolutely no where expect sweaty and out of breath, Mr. Awesome decided to pick her up.
 The squealing intensified, but she did not struggle.